 Waves result when wind collides with the water.
 A keen eye will see the ripple effect on the water surface as a gentle wind moves across it.
-As the wind increases, so will the size

-Near an ocean or a large body of water, winds blow toward the land during the day and toward the water at night. of the waves until they become frothy whitecaps.
+As the wind increases, so will the size of the waves until they become frothy whitecaps.
 Waves can become so big that they can easily swamp a canoe.